-A doctor knows best: expecting clients should ALWAYS consult their doctor prior to scheduling their spray tan.
-Technicians can supply the client with an ingredient list of the product which will be utilized in the service, this way the doctor can fully understand the product being applied.
+A doctor knows best: expecting clients should ALWAYS consult their doctor before scheduling their spray tan.
+Technicians can supply the client with an ingredient list of the product which will be utilized in the service; this way, the doctor can fully understand the product being applied.
 Request the client supply a doctor’s note and be sure they’ve completed a release form before proceeding with the service.
 This will ensure the client’s safety and your safety as a business owner!

 Take into consideration, pregnancy can cause many hormonal imbalances which may affect the spray tan.
-Be sure you and your client are aware this could cause spray tan unevenness, light development, or no development.
+Be sure you and your client know this could cause spray tan unevenness, light development, or no development.
 It is best to avoid rapid solutions while pregnant because of this reason, as the client may not see optimal results.
-To avoid, a trial spray may be beneficial especially for events.
+To avoid this, a trial spray may be beneficial, especially for events.